 This has been my tenet for many years as an aficionado of all Liberal Arts: poetry, architecture, literature, painting, and art history (French, Dutch and German).
 Experiencing these arts has brought me much joy over the years.
-I try to spend a few hours each week immersed in one or more activities of: copying a masterful works by the Impressionists ;reading prose from nineteenth century authors such a Longfellow, Melville, Goethe; discovering and translating the traditional languages of past centuries such as Greek, German, Russian and French which have not been available in English; or digging deep into the Scriptures in the original language of Greek to find hidden nuggets of truth.
+I try to spend a few hours each week immersed in one or more activities of: copying a masterful works by the Impressionists ;reading prose and poetry from nineteenth century authors such a Longfellow, Verne, Hugo, Melville, Goethe; discovering and translating the traditional languages of past centuries such as Greek, German, Russian and French which have not been available in English; or digging deep into the Scriptures in the original language of Greek to find hidden nuggets of truth.
 These are my happy places that renew my mind and spirit.

 Schaeffer looks at several of these areas of art in the Bible.
 For example, in the Old Testament, God instructs a specific pattern in the building of the Temple including the architecture, pillars, oracles, bas-relief, the priest’s robes etc. (I Chron 28:11-12).
 The same is true in Solomon’s temple (2 Chron 3:6) which required Hebrew artisans to handle marble and clay (30).
 Do we consider the art and architecture in our sanctuaries today as pleasing to God?
 Does He feel welcomed and glorified in the places of Worship?

 With reference to poetry, the most obvious Biblical reference is in Psalms.
 But there is also Jewish poetry in 2 Samuel and the Song of Solomon.
 Schaeffer states that it is probably much easier to write Anglo-Saxon poetry than Hebrew poetry which requires strict literary discipline (40).